gabriel-cacayan/js-cheatsheet/README.md

 const arrayJoin = () => ["javascript", "is", "cool"].join(" "); // javascript is cool

+// Add or Remove a value to the last index;
 const arrayPop = () => [1,2,3].pop(); // 3
 const arrayPush = () =>  ["Hello"].push("Gabriel"); // 2

+// Add or Remove a value to the first index;
 const arrayShift = () => [10,2,3,4,5,6].shift(); // 10
 const arrayUnShift = () => [1,2,3,4,5,6].unshift(7,8,9); // 9

+// Search for the index
 const arrayIndexOf = () => ["javascript", "is", "a", "programming", "language"].indexOf("language"); // 4
 const arrayLastIndexOf = () => ["javascript", "is", "a", "programming", "language"].lastIndexOf("language"); // 4

 const arrayReverse = () => ["javascript", "is", "a", "programming", "language"].reverse();